-• The change from diploma's to degree's with introduction of Dublin descriptors The seafaring education programmes where traditionally only developed to provide the graduates with certificates of competence for the various ranks.
+• The change from diplomas to degrees with introduction of Dublin descriptors

+The seafaring education programmes were traditionally only developed to provide the graduates with certificates of competence for the various ranks.
 Both seafarers and industry are now starting to realize that there might be another life than seafaring and further studies will be important.
 By incorporating the seafaring educational programmes into already existing academic structures within training establishments the graduate seafarer should be able to at least acquire a Bachelor degree.
 The next step can then ever be Master studies or even PhD research.